PavanRangani/docs/docs/prd/family/families.md

 ## Add Family

+### System Rule

-Allows to create family by entering its name.
+- Allows to create family by entering its name.
 While creating users can be associated with this family.
+- Same user can't be added in same role but it can be added in different role.

+### UX Rules

+- If the user enters name which is already exits then system shows error message.
+- Same user can't be added in same role but it can be added in different role.
+- If the family has more than user then at least one user is mark as lead otherwise system shows error message.

 ### UI Requirement

 [Mockups](https://drive.google.com/file/d/1CDnA1iH0BT2TRKPdRd-FYA6NtH_304J1/view?usp=sharing)

 Error when family with given name already exists: `Family with this name already exists`

+Error when same user is added in same role: `Duplicate value is not allowed`

+Error when any users is not marked as lead: `At least one user should be marked as lead`